SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 You will find familiar varieties such as Cabernet Sauvignon, Merlot, and Chardonnay.
 You will also find varieties such as Pinot Noir, Sauvignon Blanc, and Tempranillo.

 It seems like these days, you can find a new wine bar on almost every corner.
-However, even though the city has quite a few options, not all of them have high quality wines.
+However, just because the city has quite a few options, it does not mean all of them have high quality wines.

 You'll find everything from local Napa and Sonoma wines to great selections from around the world.